iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/CVX Analysis/Convex Functions Characteristics.md

 >	|f(x) - f(x_0)| \le L \Vert x - x_0\Vert
 > $$
 >
-> Where the function is locally lipschitz.
+> Where the function is locally Lipschitz.

 **Source**: Theorem 2.21 from \<First Order Method in Optimizations\>, It's also one of the main results in Dimitry's notes, chapter 3 for his AMATH 516.